Africa Policy Accelerator

 Each month, the APA convenes to discuss current political, economic, and security developments; tackle an enduring challenge or constraint; and showcase professional opportunities and broadening experiences.
 Most meetings feature an influential policymaker or industry leader who will lead the discussion and share his or her insights on navigating a successful career.

-- Are based in the DC metro area
+- Based in the DC metro area

-- Are under 35 years of age
+- Under 35 years of age

 What type of time commitment is expected of members?